Want to find anyone’s email address for free by name alone?

 I’ve been harping on and on about the importance of email in growing your business and your network.

-But in all this, I’ve left out one crucial detail: how do you actually find someone’s email address?
+But you might be wondering: How do you actually find someone’s email address?

-How hard can it possibly be to find email addresses?
+And how hard is it to find those email addresses?

-All you have to do is search twitter for “can’t find email” and you’ll get the idea, there are countless people every second failing to find email addresses:
+Search Twitter for “can’t find email” and you’ll get the idea.
+There are countless people every second failing to find email addresses:

-This is the first thing you should try before attempting any of the fancier methods – just Google around for your target’s name.
-Use queries like:
+This is the first thing you should try before attempting any of the fancier methods.

 firstName lastName + email